madebyaris/dawet/README.md

 ## Credits & Acknowledgments

-Whisky is possible thanks to the magic of several projects:
+Dawet is possible thanks to the magic of several projects:

 - [msync](https://github.com/marzent/wine-msync) by marzent
 - [DXVK-macOS](https://github.com/Gcenx/DXVK-macOS) by Gcenx and doitsujin